PrestaShopCorp/ps_accounts_mock/README.md

 # PS Accounts Mock

 This repository is shared for the solely purpose of providing a ps_accounts mock.
-It does nothing, but help you testin,g your integration with the ps_accounts module.
+It does nothing, but help you integrates with the ps_accounts module.

 See: https://packagist.org/packages/prestashop/prestashop-accounts-installer